Parameters

 Better User Experience

 Exploring the parameter space of a system by tweaking hard-coded values doesn’t work very well.
-Tweaking hard-coded values is slow—the project has to be re-built and re-run after each change—which discourages exploration.
+Tweaking hard-coded values is slow—the project has to be rebuilt and re-run after each change—which discourages exploration.
 Also, a slow feedback cycle makes it harder to understand the effects of each change.
 Tweaking hard-coded values in the code is also difficult and error-prone.
 Which values should you change for particular effects?
 Do you need to change the value in multiple places?
 Will changing a particular value just break things?

 Exposing key values in your program as parameters makes them easier to document, understand, and use.
 These benefits of a good interface usually far outweigh the time required to implement it.